signalfx/azure-function-nodejs/README.md

 | azure.function.errors  | Counter  | Count number of errors from underlying function handler|
 | azure.function.duration  | Gauge  | Milliseconds in execution time of underlying function handler|

-The Lambda wrapper adds the following dimensions to all data points sent to SignalFx:
+The function wrapper adds the following dimensions to all data points sent to SignalFx:

 | Dimension | Description |
 | ------------- | ---|